-Utmost was only able to provide information relating to core financial transactions for the period from 1 January 2020 to 31 December 2020 (so part of this Scheme year).
-Utmost have confirmed that 93% of payments, 85% of illustrations and 91% of general servicing were completed within their stated SLA over the year to 31 December 2020.
+Utmost was only able to provide information relating to core financial transactions for the period from 1 January 2021 to 31 December 2021 (so, only part of this Scheme year).
+Utmost has confirmed that 96% of payments, 84% of illustrations and 90% of general servicing were completed within their stated service level targets over the year to 31 December 2021.

 The Trustee will continue to follow-up with Utmost to obtain this information for the full Scheme year.
-The Trustee does not have an individual SLA in place with the Utmost; Utmost does not provide specific service level agreements.
+The Trustee does not have an individual SLA in place with Utmost as they do not provide specific SLAs.
 However, Utmost has confirmed that it has its own, internal service level standards which cover the accuracy and timeliness of all core transactions.
-Utmost has confirmed that due to pent up demand following the Equitable Scheme of Arrangement (which occurred on 1 January 2020) and as a result of the Covid pandemic, SLAs were measured as follows for the first eleven months of 2020 (January-November):
+Utmost has confirmed SLAs were measured as follows for the period from 1 January 2021 to 31 December 2021: